 In Japan, Yamagoki moss is often found on the soil surface.
 It will be put on to keep the surface a little bit more humid.
 This has a positive effect on the many fine surface roots.

 In summer full sun to half shade.
-It is best to have full sun if you have time to water several times a day, especially during the flowering period.
+It is best to have full sun if you have time to water a bonsai several times a day, especially during the flowering period.

 The Satsuki azaleas tolerate temperatures down to -15°C in unheated foil tents according to our own experience.
 Wintered in bark mulch up to the first branch Satsuki azaleas survive such temperatures without complaint.
 A leaf loss of up to 50% can be considered normal here.

-Every three to four years (or when the roots fill the bonsai pot) after flowering repot the azalea bonsai with root cut.
+Every three to four years (or when the roots fill the pot) after flowering repot the azalea bonsai with root cut.
 Since the end of the flowering season can fall in July and it is already very hot and dry in our region, you can also repot in spring, but you must ensure a frost-free location afterwards.
-To hide the ugly yellow color of Kanuma soil you should simply apply a layer of Akadama bonsai soil mixed with humus 1:1 as a top layer.
+To hide the ugly yellow color of Kanuma soil you should simply apply a layer of Akadama mixed with humus 1:1 as a top layer.

-For Azalea bonsai you should use a lime-free soil mixture.
+For Azalea bonsai you should use a lime-free bonsai soil.
 The Japanese Kanuma bonsai soil is well suited for azalea bonsai.
 Peat-containing earth mixtures from the garden market should be avoided, despite their low pH values.
 Once slightly dried, these substrates are difficult to wet again.
 We do not add other bonsai substrates such as expanded slate.
 Kanuma has everything a good azalea soil needs.

 Pests are not common on azalea bonsai.
 After an import, spider mites and other sucking insects are occasionally found.
 However, these can be combated well with the commercial agents against spider mites.